-If you’re running an E-commerce business, you’ve likely heard the term last mile delivery being thrown around when it comes to shipping.
+If you’re running an eCommerce business, you’ve likely heard the term last-mile delivery being thrown around when it comes to shipping.
 However, not many people grasp what that actually means.
 Let’s break it down.

-Last Mile Delivery in a Nutshell
+Last-Mile Delivery in a Nutshell

 Here’s the gist of it.
-“Last Mile Delivery” describes the movement of goods from a local sorting center to their final destination.
-More often than not, these sorting centers are USPS facilities.
+“Last-Mile Delivery” describes the movement of goods from a fulfillment center to their final destination.
+These “fulfillment centers” can either be warehouses or your garage, depending on how you’ve structured your business.
 In layman’s terms, “the last mile” is just a metaphor for the final leg of your product’s journey before it lands on your customer’s doorstep.
-Technically speaking, every product your customers receive cross “the last mile.”
+Technically speaking, every product your customers receive crosses “the last mile.”
 That’s not so complicated, right?